 My writing journey began with my Christian testimony, “You Are Forgiven.”

-God tasked me with my vocation, and I am trying to do my best on this adventure, by producing quality works and returning innocence to childhood.
+God tasked me with my vocation, and I am trying to do my best on this adventure, by producing quality works to honor Him.

 The fantasy series, “The Tales of Christian Tompta,” is Christian allegory.

 *Spoiler Alert* If you don’t want to know scenes from the books, don’t read the following sections.

 The allegorical arc over the 4 books explores a growing relationship with Christ.